dbactual/thomaspaine-www/content/aboutpaine/does-thomas-paine-have-any-descendants.md

    (an early biography written to slander Paine) and won based on court evidence close to that time period.
 Other claims come from a confusion of the name Paine, some confusing Robert Treat Paine with him, who was, instead, not only unrelated, but a political enemy.
+However, there are probably hundreds of thousands of very distant cousins, as his aunts or uncles would have produced children.
+So family mythologies are probably based on that.